 Getting started – Package and setup

-The package looks as a smartphone box with a general description of the TP-Link plug inside.
-Basically, you can find everything you need inside and the Quick Start guide will show you how to complete the installation in few steps.
+The package looks like a smartphone box with a general description of the TP-Link plug inside.
+Basically, you can find everything you need inside and the Quick Start guide will show you how to complete the installation in a few steps.
 It’s pretty easy.

 To install and configure the smart plug you will need a smartphone or a tablet (works with both, Android or iOS).
 You then need to install the Kasa app, downloadable via TP-Link website or Play Store.
 Upon entering Kasa, just connect to your Wi-Fi network.
 Try to remember to use 2.4GHz connection, because the TP-Link plug doesn’t work at 5GHz.
 Just plug the device into an outlet and get going.

 When you log into Kasa, you’ll see a simple menu and few settings functions (the option to set power schedule, check wattage or power usage of the devices connected, for example).
 Simply go through the menu and the settings and you’ll easily figure out how to use it.